 Introduction

-The measurement of accurate renal function is vital for the routine care of patients.[1]
-Determining the renal function status can predict kidney disease progression and prevent toxic drug levels in the body.[2]
+The accurate measurement of renal function is crucial for the routine care of patients.[1]
+Determining renal function status can also predict kidney disease progression and prevent toxic drug levels in the body.
 The glomerular filtration rate (GFR) describes the flow rate of filtered fluid through the kidneys.
-The gold standard measurement of GFR involves the injection of inulin and its clearance by the kidneys.[2]
-However, the use of inulin is invasive, time-consuming, and an expensive procedure.
-Alternatively, the biochemical marker creatinine found in serum and urine is commonly used in the estimation of GFR.[3]
-Creatinine clearance (CrCl) is the volume of blood plasma cleared of creatinine per unit time.
-It is a rapid and cost-effective method for the measurement of renal function.
-Both CrCl and GFR can be measured using the comparative values of creatinine in blood and urine.
+The gold standard measurement of GFR involves the injection of inulin and the subsequent measurement of its clearance by the kidneys.[2]
+However, the use of inulin is invasive, time-consuming, and expensive.
+Alternatively, the biochemical marker creatinine found in serum and urine is commonly used to estimate GFR (eGFR).[3]
+Creatinine clearance (CrCl) is the volume of blood plasma cleared of creatinine per unit time and is a rapid and cost-effective method for assessing renal function.
+CrCl and GFR can be measured through urine creatinine, serum creatinine, and urine volume over a specified period.

 Glomerular Filtration Rate